Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

-Pretending for now that $q^{\zeta}$ is a \emph{bona fide} probability distribution, we need to upper bound the total variation distance between the distribution over $N$ i.i.d. draws from $q$ and the distribution over $N$ i.i.d. draws from $q^{\zeta}$ where $\zeta$ was sampled uniformly at random from $\brc{\pm 1}^d$ in advance.
 A common analytical trick for carrying out this bound--- and the approach that \cite{valiant2017automatic} take--- is to first Poissonize, that is, take $N$ to be a Poisson random variable.
-Unfortunately, Poissonization does not seem to have any straightforward analogue in the quantum setting, where the choice of measurement can vary across copies, so we eschew this technique in favor of alternative approaches.
+Unfortunately, Poissonization does not seem to have any straightforward analogue in the quantum setting, where the choice of measurement can vary across copies, so we eschew this technique in favor of an alternative approach that we sketch next.

-A somewhat simpler approach is to ``bucket'' the marginals, where each given bucket contains all marginals within a fixed multiplicative factor of one another.
-Within each bucket, one can use the simple Paninski-style lower bound on the distribution conditioned on the event that the sample lies within the bucket.
-Since within each bucket, the conditional distribution is close to uniform, Paninski's lower bound construction will give a hard instance for that conditional distribution.
-Combining these constructions across buckets after appropriately renormalizing them thus gives a natural hard instance for testing against the overall distribution $q$.
-Indeed, one can show that if one combines this with the same preprocessing steps done in the~\cite{valiant2017automatic} paper (i.e. removing the largest element and the smallest $\eps$ mass), one can recover the same bound as~\cite{valiant2017automatic} up to poly-logarithmic factors in $1 / \epsilon$.
-It is this approach that we will generalize to the quantum setting.